JenieX/pretending-tab-media-viewer/README.md

 ## Pretending Tab - Images Viewer (This info for next update, soon)
-A simple User Script that Opens the full size image in tab like view.
+A simple User Script that opens the full size image in tab like view.
 Offering three view states.
 Fitting, filling, original.

 Action | Trigger
 ---|---